debankadas/opd-synthetic-distillation/README.md

 # On-Policy Distillation with Synthetic Data Generation

+Shrink big LLMs into efficient small models — without losing their behavior.

-An end-to-end framework that pairs GOLD-style on-policy distillation with synthetic data generation so you can train smaller students from stronger teachers using minimal manual data.
+An end-to-end framework that pairs GOLD-style on-policy distillation with synthetic data generation, allowing you to train smaller students from stronger teachers with minimal manual data.

 ## Quick Links